0xdeny/boolseeker/README.md

 * Runtime Integrity Verification;
 * File Integrity Checks.

-Finally, if the android application method names are not obfuscated, all boolean Java functions are saved in an output file and thus it can be searched with `grep` for suspicious methods related to detections.
+Furthermore, if the android application method names are not obfuscated, all boolean Java functions are saved in an output file and thus it can be searched with `grep` for suspicious methods related to detections.

+For more information, please check out my <a href="https://symsec.net/posts/tools/10afed1c/" target="_blank">Symsec post</a>.

 ## Installation